siderolabs/talos/website/content/docs/v1.0/Learn More/developing-talos.md

 Whole test suite can be run removing `-test.short` flag.

-Specfic tests can be run with `-test.run=TestIntegration/api.ResetSuite`.
+Specific tests can be run with `-test.run=TestIntegration/api.ResetSuite`.

 ## Build Flavors